Polar Vortex Hits The Midwest With Life-Threatening Cold Temperatures

 Due to severe winter weather, I have declared a State of Emergency throughout the State of Wisconsin.
 I want to make sure all state assets are available, including the Wisconsin National Guard if needed, to help communities across the state and keep people warm and safe. pic.twitter.com/U9fy4FPygh— Governor Tony Evers (@GovEvers) January 28, 2019

-Steve Davis, the fire chief in Madison, Wis., tells NPR, "About ten days ago we had green grass in Madison ...
+Steve Davis, the fire chief in Madison, Wis., tells NPR, "About 10 days ago we had green grass in Madison. ...
 I think we've gotten 20 inches [of snow] in the last nine days."

 Davis says city authorities are rushing to prepare for the cold temperatures.
 "When we see this arctic air come in, this air mass, that gives us real concern.
 We can deal with the snow, but when the temperatures dive down, we've got all of our human issues to deal with," Davis tells NPR.
 "We've got a lot of issues with buildings, even though they are constructed to withstand cold temperatures.
 We see a lot of pipe-freezing.
 We run into issues occasionally with our water supply system in the city.
 If the frost drives down, it can break water mains."

 He warned residents that "less than five minutes of exposure can create frostbite."
-Davis also urges people to stay hydrated, and check on people that are homebound.
+Davis also urges people to stay hydrated, and check on people who are homebound.

 The vortex, a mass of cold air that has moved south from the North Pole, is also leading to emergency preparations and snow in the South.
-In the state of Georgia, which will host the Superbowl on Sunday, state offices will be closed on Tuesday in more than 30 counties.
+In the state of Georgia, which will host the Super Bowl on Sunday, state offices will be closed on Tuesday in more than 30 counties.